 3. The next page you will see is where you enter your Single Sign-on credentials.
 Your username will be your full organization email.
 Your password will align to other CDE logins like the Consolidated Application, ESSER, and/or the UIP System.

-Once you are logged in, you will be able to see your organization’s profile and associated application.
+Once you are logged in, you will be able to see your organization’s profile and associated applications.

 Creating New Users